 Experience Historical Bryggen

-Bryggen in Bergen is also known as the Hansa or German Wharf, names which reflect on its former purpose.
-Between 1360 and 1754, this was an important base for German traders, or “Hanseats” which they were known as.
+Travel back in timeBryggen used to be known as the Hansa or German Wharf, names that reflect its former purpose.
+Between 1360 and 1754, this was an important base for German traders, or Hanseats.
 These traders dominated the market in Northern Europe for centuries and established themselves in Norway after Black Death had ravaged the country.

-Survival against all oddsThe survival of Bryggen over its lifetime.
-Besides large fires, the wooden structure was almost destroyed during World War II after a large explosion.
+Survival against all oddsThe survival of Bryggen has been threatened many times during its history.
+Besides large fires, it was almost destroyed during World War II after a large explosion.
 A large ship transporting ammunition went up in flames and caused damaged to the roof of the buildings.
 The blast from the explosion lifted the whole structure from its fundament, making it extremely unstable.
-The Reich Commissioner in Norway at the time, Josef Terboven, claimed the wharf area was a perfect hiding place for the resistance and tried to seize the opportunity to demolish the whole of Bryggen.
-With support from some of the professionals in the local government, prospects were not looking well.
-Thankfully an on-site inspection determined that it could be saved through simple means and the wharf structure was saved.
+In spite of these setbacks, Bryggen has been saved and rebuilt on each occasion and is now protected.

 Along this wharf, you can relive the city’s past, whilst enjoying a nice walk or a meal at one of many eateries.
 The venerable buildings also house a maze of small alleyways sprinkled with some of Bergen’s unique shops and galleries.
 Local artists thrive and there are many unique pieces of art, which make the perfect souvenirs.
 The Radisson Blu Royal Hotel, Bergen stands next to Bryggen and is the ideal starting point for exploring this historical trading area.